 - Go to each website and look for a mailing list to which you can add your email address.
 Youtube vloggers are valuable for the same reason as written bloggers.
 They often have mailing lists on their personal websites.
 You can edit your social media notifications so you only are notified about updates from your closest friends.
 You can mute social media "friends" with whom you are obliged to have a public status, but whose content does not interest.
 IFTTT is useful for linking to trickier news sources, like RSS feeds.

 - Whenever you find something that you want more of, subscribe.
 If a mailing list has not provided anything interesting enough for you to read for the past three releases, unsubscribe.

 By the time you are done, you might be receiving everything you found by surfing.
 This is okay.
 You now have a centralized way to edit your media consumption.
 Seeing all your media in a glance allows you to sort the mildly interesting from the life-enriching.
 This solution does not mean you should never surf the web again, its just no longer necessary in order to get the media you love.
 If you don't surf the web, you can now rest assured your most important news is in your inbox.

 Computers save you an enormous amount of time.
 Then they waste... the same amount of time that you saved...

 - Ted Deakin's mother

-This blog serves two purposes.
+This collection of notes serves two purposes.